Metalsmithing and Jewelry

 As you graduate, you will have been empowered to develop a personal voice, a professional and creative practice, self-discipline, and cultural awareness.
 Students pursuing the B.F.A. complete a final portfolio of original, cohesive work.

 M.F.A. in Studio Art with a Concentration in Metalsmithing and Jewelry

 The M.F.A. program integrates creative research, contemporary theory and practice culminating in a project in lieu-of-thesis exhibition.
 For more information about the Studio Art MFA the program, visit the web page for the Studio Art M.F.A.
 Graduate Programs and Graduate Program Advisors.

-Metalsmithing and Jewelry as a Minor Field of Study
+Metalsmithing and Jewelry as a Minor

 The Metalsmithing and Jewelry minor, listed in the UNT 2020-21 Catalog, is designed to encourage students from all areas of the university to explore working in this art form.

 Future undergraduate students: Contact LeAndra Pope, college recruiter.

 Currently enrolled undergraduate students: Contact the CVAD advisor listed for the first letter of your last name on the CVAD Advising webpage.

 Department of Studio Art: 940-369-7671 | email@example.com | Art Building, Room 230